Ku Klux Klan (honor society): History

 By 1918, the Ku Klux Klan student organization was considered a "junior interfraternity society".
 Its members came from the various campus fraternities.
-They were known to participate in events that used old Ku Klux Klan symbolism, suggesting a casual acceptance of what we today call racist imagery.
+They were known to participate in events that used old Ku Klux Klan symbolism, suggesting a casual acceptance of what is now considered racist imagery.
 The original Klan, that is, the racist political group, had been disbanded in 1872, fifty years prior to the lived experience of the new generation of students who founded the student organization.
 They did not know that in another decade the Klan would be reestablished as a political entity.
 The Daily Illini noted:The campus group is in no way connected with the older group that is now spreading so rapidly throughout the country; its aims and its ideals are of a different nature, its personnel different; the campus Ku Klux Klan is purely a social organization.